This Discussion channel is currently closed.

 Default_avatar

-Kay Sonnicksen almost 6 years ago
+Kay Sonnicksen over 6 years ago

 I am a MN resident and a weekend visitor of the Canby and Lake Cochrane area.
 My concerns are not only of the impact of the wind turbines on people, wildlife and property value, but the concern which has not yet been discussed and that is of the huge transmission towers which follow the construction of wind farms.
 In the area Flying Cow is wanting to establish wind towers, the current transmission towers are not sufficient.
 The electric company purchasing the power will come in and have an even greater effect on this area as they will place large steel towers across the fields and along the ditches.
 This has not been discussed with all who will be impacted and needs to be presented in an open and honest manner prior to applications, permits and certificates being approved.
 I know this is of great concern in Southern MN as an after thought, and this will occur in Yellow Medicine County if not discussed before approval of applications and permits.
 The transmission towers further devalue property, impact human health, and wildlife.
 The people not only of Yellow Medicine County, but surrounding areas will be effected long term and that's a fact to be seriously reviewed.
 Turbines are not easily removed, they are not easily disposed of like most other things in our lives.
 The natural landscape and all that goes with the beautiful county of Yellow Medicine and surrounding areas of SD will no longer exist and with that information I am requesting the permits and certificate to be placed on hold until more information can be disseminated regarding who will be purchasing the power and what is the plan for transmission lines.
 Thank you for your time and consideration of all matters.